aws-samples/scp-alternative-solution/README.md

 Overral, SCPs are similar to IAM boundaries, in that they define the maximum set of actions that can be allowed.
 The difference is that SCPs applies to principals of accounts, and IAM permission boundary applies to principals of IAM users and roles.

-Based on the rationale above, the SCP alternative solution is to implement a automated way to ensure the "SCP policies" are applied to all IAM user/roles within the account by IAM permission boundary.
+Based on the rationale above, the SCP alternative solution is to implement an automated way to ensure the "SCP policies" are applied to all IAM user/roles within the account by IAM permission boundary.

 ## Architecture Overview